hamishgray/the-escapist/wp-content/plugins/plugin-organizer/readme.txt

 6. Page edit screen.

 == Changelog ==

+= 10.1.4 =
+Fixed check for MU plugin class that throws warning in mu_plugin_notices class.

 = 10.1.3 =
 Changed the way the load order is maintained to use the directory name like the Wordpress core does instead of the plugin name.